adampresley/slideshower/README.md

 To run Slideshower:

 1. Copy the `slideshower` executable to a directory containing the images you want to display in the slideshow.
-3. Run the application by double-clicking on it
+2. Run the application by double-clicking on it
+3. To quit, either press `ESC` or `q` to quit.

 By default, the application will: